MicrosoftDocs/azure-docs/articles/cdn/cdn-manage-expiration-of-blob-content.md

 Any blob content that you wish to cache via the CDN must be stored in your Azure Storage account as a publicly accessible blob.
 For more details on the Azure Storage blob service, see [Blob Service Concepts](https://msdn.microsoft.com/library/dd179376.aspx).

 >[AZURE.TIP] You may choose to set no TTL on a blob.
-In this case, Azure CDN will automatically apply a default TTL of 7 days.
+In this case, Azure CDN will automatically applies a default TTL of seven days.
 >
->For more information about how Azure CDN works to speed up your users' access to blobs and other files, see the [Azure CDN Overview](./cdn-overview.md).
+>For more information about how Azure CDN works to speed up access to blobs and other files, see the [Azure CDN Overview](./cdn-overview.md).

 There are several ways that you can set the TTL on a blob in Azure Storage: